Grant-S-Clark/reglang/README.md

 # reglang
-Regular Language Computation Library.
+Regular Language Computation Library. <br>
 For documentation and how to use, see reglang.pdf.